sagemath/trac_to_gh/Issue 3761.md

 # Issue 3761: don't allow a sage binary to run if the processor instruction set doesn't support everything that was on the machine where sage was built

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3761

 Original creator: was